 The FALCON 900 PRIVATE JET, are the Ultimate Jets.
 Private Jet Company, We can get This Jet for Your Charter Flight!

-The FALCON 900 was Dassault’s first foray into the heavy-iron private jet market.
+The FALCON 900 ultra long range jet was Dassault’s first foray into the heavy-iron private jet market.
 This is not to say that Dassault is an inexperienced company, by any means – their Jets are known for having high standards of engineering, structural quality, and technological advancement – but the "Falcon 900" was a step beyond where they had gone before.

 "The "FALCON 900" has two seats that can be reclined and combined to make a full-length bed.
 Otherwise all of the seats are fully adjustable, can move along a track, swivel, recline, and everything else a seat could feasibly do.